A Tenth Anniversary Vacation for Abby and Richard

 We made several more stops, but one of the most unusual was a feature in the Chama Valley called Echo Amphitheater.
 I don’t know how I missed it year after year, but I’m glad I finally spotted it.
 It was just us and a nice family from Austin, Texas, who I photographed with their cameras, and who photographed me with mine.
 The echoes in the amphitheater were like the echoes you hear in the movies.

-• The Plaza by Night and Day, and Lunch in the Sunshine
+Santa Fe Plaza by Night and Day, and Lunch at Madrid

 I decided to photograph Santa Fe’s historic Plaza at night, and found the experience very satisfying.
 Despite the Friday crowds, it made pictures.
 I arrived before it was fully dark, so I had some nice deep blue skies to accentuate the dazzling lights of the attractions.